Bull case

 Common questions answered from live analyst data and company financials.

-KHC trades at 11.3x times forward earnings.
+KHC trades at 11.1x times forward earnings.
 The stock currently trades at a discount to the broader market.
-Based on current multiples versus the peer group, the relative model signals significantly undervalued.
+Based on current multiples versus the peer group, the relative model signals slightly cheap versus peers.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.